ciscoheat/mithril-hx/README.md

 - The `M.route` methods can now be called as in the Mithril syntax, `M.route.param` etc. To call `M.route` however, use `M.route.route`.
 - `M.withAttr` has been removed.
 Use an `e -> e.target` lambda function instead.

-## "this" is slightly different

-Because of the slight mismatch between Haxe classes and the classless Mithril structure, an important difference is that in [lifecycle methods](http://mithril.js.org/components.html#lifecycle-methods), the native javascript `this` points to `vnode.tag` instead of `vnode.state`.
-Otherwise it would have pointed to another object when inside instance methods.

-This is usually nothing you have to worry about if you're using Haxe classes only for your components and state.
-In that context, `this` works normally.

 ## When using Node.js

 If you're using Node.js, you can install and use Mithril from npm instead of the Haxe port (see below for server side examples).
 To do that, define `-D mithril-native`.

+## Side note: "this" is slightly different in native javascript

+Because of the slight mismatch between Haxe classes and the classless Mithril structure, in [lifecycle methods](http://mithril.js.org/components.html#lifecycle-methods), the native javascript `this` points to `vnode.tag` instead of `vnode.state`.
+Otherwise it would have pointed to another object when inside instance methods.

+This is usually nothing you have to worry about if you're using Haxe classes for your components and state.
+In that context, `this` works as expected.

 # Haxe examples